 The Cecil County Public School STEM Academy is a challenging program of study for students planning to enter college to prepare for careers in mathematics, science, and engineering in an ever-changing and highly technical global society.
 Students accepted into the program will be offered a rigorous, accelerated curriculum, beyond the regular high school curriculum, rich in lab and work based experiences.

 The STEM Academy courses are designed to challenge students with integrated technologies and extensive problem-solving.
 Opportunities to work with experts in the field and current technology both within the school and the community will be an essential part of the program and prove invaluable as students complete their capstone projects.
 Students will have the opportunity to apply to the STEM Academy during the second semester of grade 9.

-The Gallery Walk for this school year will be held June 1, 2017 at Elkton High School.
+The Gallery Walk is held in May each year at Elkton High School.

 Honors Capstone Research and Design/ Capstone:

 In this Capstone course, students will create a project individually on a topic of their choice.
 The project can be scientific or engineering in nature.
 Students will be paired with a mentor from a STEM business or organization, and present their project at the end of year at the STEM Gallery Walk.

 The Pre-Engineering Project Lead The Way (PLTW) program prepares students for further education and careers in engineering and engineering technology.
 Students complete foundation-level courses in Engineering, including Principles of Engineering, Introduction to Engineering Design, and Digital Electronics.